 Lease and Renovations

 Your real estate costs will vary depending on location, square footage, and how much renovation is needed to accommodate commercial washers.
+Finding the right location is one of the most important decisions you'll make.
 Here are the key estimates:

 Lease deposit and rent.
 Expect to spend $1,500 to $5,000 per month for a space in a retail strip, shopping center, or near apartment complexes.
 Prime locations in shopping centers or near apartments can reach the higher end of this range: $2,000 to $6,000.